IBUNHABIBU/final-capstone/README.md

 <!-- BUILD WITH -->
 ## Built With

+Built With
-This project was built using these technologies.
+This project was built using the following technologies:

-* React
+React
+  -ES6
-   - Higher order component to make the sidebar nav with the help of react router v6
+  -Higher-order component to make the sidebar nav with the help of React Router v6 -DRY principle
-   - Dry principle
-      - Reusable Form component which is used all over the application such as login, signup, create car, create appointment
-      - Reusable Popup modal component which is used all over the application
+  -Reusable Form component used all over the application, such as login, signup, create car,   and create appointment -Reusable Popup modal component used all over the application Redux
-* Redux
-* Rails api
+Rails API
-* Bootstrap
+Bootstrap
-* SASS
+SASS
-  -BEM
-* ES6
+BEM

 ### Requirement